zeroibc/my-mac-os/README.md

 #### [Sublime Text](https://www.sublimetext.com) - Text Editor
 - Use this editor in addition to VS Code and Neovim for its blazing fast speed of opening files.
 - I use it primarily to edit markdown files like [my wiki](https://wiki.nikitavoloboev.xyz/other/wiki-workflow.html).
 I also edit config files and open large and small files for quick edits.
-- [Six](https://github.com/guillermooo/Six) vim plugin for this editor is genuinely amazing.
-Alongside [Ayu theme](https://github.com/dempfi/ayu).
+- I use [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/sublime-text/sublime-text-plugins.html) together with [Ayu theme](https://github.com/dempfi/ayu).

 #### [Ship](https://www.realartists.com/index.html) - Issue tracking and code review for GitHub
 - An awesome native app that lets me manage my GitHub issues.